tbaggett/xfgloss/README.md

 **XFGloss** adds new properties to the Xamarin.Forms standard UI components on the Android and iOS platforms.
 It uses [attached properties](https://developer.xamarin.com/guides/xamarin-forms/xaml/attached-properties/) and enhanced platform-specific renderers to work its magic.
 More details are available [here](http://tommyb.com/open-source-projects/xfgloss).

 Building XFGloss requires Visual Studio 2015 with update 3 installed on the Windows platform, or Xamarin Studio 6.0 on the Mac platform.
 A [nuget package](https://www.nuget.org/packages/Ansuria.XFGloss/) is also available for easy inclusion into your Xamarin.Forms projects.
+See the [Adding XFGloss to Your Xamarin.Forms-Based App](#integration) section below for the needed integration steps.

 In the above screenshots, a gradient background was added to the bottom half of the XF ContentPage by adding this code to the Xaml declaration: